CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 |$T_s$|	Sea Surface Temperature [K]|
 |$U_{10}$|	10-m height Sea surface wind speed modulus [m/s]|

+The principle of SSS retrievals algorithms from Spaceborne L-band radiometer measurements in general consist of (i) a forward radiative transfer modelling of the top of the atmosphere brightness $T_{tp}^{TOA}$ from first guess geophysical values (SSS, SST, $U_{10}$, etc...), and (ii) the retrieval of the geophysical parameters from a minimization of the differences between the observed and modelled  $T_{tp}^{TOA}$.
-For all L-band radiometers, SSS retrievals algorithms are therefore based on:
+The radiative transfer forward model are based on:

--  an sea-water dielectric constant model at 1.4 GHz,
+-  a sea-water dielectric constant model at 1.4 GHz,
 -  a perfectly flat sea surface emission model,
 -  a surface roughness and foam-induced correction model,
 -  a Radiative Transfer Model for Atmospheric corrections,